Business naming: Six reasons why you shouldn’t be descriptive

 We think you should avoid the temptation.
 Here’s six reasons why.

 1. Don’t be anonymous

 If you describe your business, you’ll inevitably use words that are used by everyone else in your field.
-For example, you might have developed some fantastic project planning software for creatives, but if you name your business Project Planning Solutions, you’re just going to blend into the background.
+For example, you might have developed some fantastic project planning software for creatives, but if you choose Project Planning Solutions as your software business name, you’re just going to blend into the background.

 2. Get found

 Even if you get some good word-of-mouth coverage, people are going to look for you online.
 If your name is made up of keywords that are commonly used by your industry or sector, Google won’t put you on the first page of search results.
 If you’re called Project Planning Solutions, you’ll never get found.